 Why Do You Get Canker Sore From Braces?

-• Spicy, acidic, or hard foods
+• Spicy, acidic, or hard foods further irritate already sensitive oral tissue.

-Apply Silicon Covers:
+• Apply Silicon Covers:

-• Rinse With Salt Water:
+• Rinse With Salt Water

 A rinse with warm salt water soothes your pain and inflammation.
 Salt is a disinfectant, so it can also prevent the infection from spreading in your mouth.
 Mix some salt in a glass of warm water.
 Rinse at least 2-3 times a day or as much as you need to get relief from discomfort.